-Turn the wheel until the displays of the outer plane imbalance position indicator are illuminated green.
+Raise the wheel guard and turn the wheel until the displays of the outer plane imbalance position indicator are illuminated green.
 Apply the wheel weight at twelve o'clock position.
 Use the foot operated shaft lock to prevent shaft rotation while placing weights.

-C. Correct the imbalance on the inner plane in the same manner.
+C. Correct the inner plane in the same manner